|THE ARCHITECTURE OF MEMORY|

 Working Memory is the brain's short-term information storage system.
 It's a workbench for solving mental problems.
 For example if you calculate 71 - 7 + 6, your Working Memory will store the intermediate steps necessary to work out the answer.
 And the amount of information that the Working Memory can hold is strongly related to general intelligence.
 Of course, writing things down is an important way of extending Working Memory, and this enables organization of information and calculations to be accomplished that would not be possible for most people with information held within the mental space alone.
 However using notes to extend Working Memory does not exercise and improve the mental ability to hold and juggle a large number of items in the mind, with instant random access to each, as is needed for maximum fluid intelligence.

 Recent studies suggest that Working Memory can be improved by training and that a period of such training increases a range of cognitive abilities and increases IQ test score, and indeed that working memory underlies general intelligence.
 It has been shown that, after training, measured brain activity related to working memory increased in the prefrontal cortex, an area that many researchers have associated with working memory functions.
 In 2009, it was reported in Science that working memory training led to measurable density changes for cortical dopamine neuroreceptors in test persons.
 Perhaps of greater importance, another study has found a period of Working Memory training increases a range of cognitive abilities and increases IQ test scores.
-Working Memory training - as accomplished, for example, by the memorization techniques included in our Memory Course - is therefore key to unlocking brain power.
+Working Memory training is therefore key to unlocking brain power.

 5. Global Workspace Theory